mathematisse/Portfolio/Docs/Projects/my_hunter.md

 Trigonometric functions are used to fastly determine which duck is in range of the laser.

-The "Hard" mode spawns more ducks that you can ever kill, but it is a nice showcase of the performances of the game.
+{: highlight} The "Hard" mode spawns more ducks that you can ever kill, but it is a nice showcase of the performances of the game.